- Thai Christian Foundation is partnering with the PanRak Foundation, which is registered in Thailand.

 We work with the Wa people of Northeastern Burma and their cousins, the Lawa of Thailand.
 Current projects include the Lawa Student Hostel, Evangelism/Outreaches and other care in Southern and Northern Wa Areas of Burma, Medical care for patients with serious … Learn More

 TCF supports prison ministry and helps to share God’s love with prisoners and former prisoners through restorative practices.
-The Thai Christian Foundation (TCF) is emerging as one of the pathways of support for the Christian Prison Ministry Foundation in Thailand www.cpmf.or.th/.
+The Thai Christian Foundation (TCF) is emerging as one of the pathways of support for the Christian Prison Ministry Foundation in Thailand.
 In Thailand, TCF supports the CPMF … Learn More

 Allan and Joan Eubank went to Thailand in 1961.
-After Language study, they spent eight years in church planting and rural development among the Thai and Lao Song people in Nakorn Pathom province and in the village of Sam Yaek … Learn More
+After language study, they spent eight years in church planting and rural development among the Thai and Lao Song people in Nakhon Pathom province and in the village of Sam Yaek … Learn More

-Allan Eubank has been ministering to the Talakone people since 1962 and TCF continues to support strong relationships and Christian missions led by the Lay Ton Ku Church and Christian leaders.
-The Lay Ton Ku Health Center is a Christian mission … Learn More
+Allan Eubank has been ministering to the Talako people since 1962 and TCF continues to support strong relationships and Christian missions led by the Laytongku Church and Christian leaders.
+The Laytongku Health Center is a Christian mission clinic that provides … Learn More

-An active church that provides a community for multi-ethnic membership, that has a strong outreach to its neighbors.
+Thammanikom Church (Community of the Word) provides a community for multi-ethnic membership, and has a strong outreach to its neighbors.